Aatricks/LightDiffusion-Next/README.md

   Enhance your images with advanced upscaling options like UltimateSDUpscaling, ensuring high-quality results every time.

 - **Prompt Refinement**:
-    Use the Ollama-powered automatic prompt enhancer to refine your prompts and generate more accurate and detailed outputs.
+  Use the optional Ollama-powered prompt enhancer (defaults to `qwen3:0.6b`) to refine your prompts and generate more accurate and detailed outputs.

 - **LoRa and Textual Inversion Embeddings**:
     Leverage LoRa and textual inversion embeddings for highly customized and nuanced results, adding a new dimension to your creative process.